Rudrabha/LipGAN/README.md

 cd ..
 ```
 #### Usage #1: Generating correct lip motion on a random talking face video
 Here, we are given an audio input (as `.mat` MFCC features) and a video of an identity speaking something entirely different.
 LipGAN can synthesize the correct lip motion for the given audio and overlay it on the given video of the speaking identity (Example #1, #2 in the above image).

 ```bash
 python batch_inference.py --checkpoint_path <saved_checkpoint> --face <random_input_video> --fps <fps_of_input_video> --audio <guiding_audio_wav_file> --mat <mat_file_from_above> --results_dir <folder_to_save_generated_video>
 ```
 The generated `result_voice.mp4` will contain the input video lip synced with the given input audio.
+Note that the FPS parameter is by default `25`, **make sure you set the FPS correctly for your own input video**.

 #### Usage #2: Generating talking video from a single face image
 Refer to example #3 in the above picture.
 Given an audio, LipGAN generates a correct mouth shape (viseme) at each time-step and overlays it on the input image.
 The sequence of generated mouth shapes yields a talking face video.